BQ Logo

 PlatoΆνθρωπος: ο αναθρών ά όπωπε.

-Man: one who thinks of what he sees.
+Man: one who reflects upon what he has seen.

 — Plato, 427-347 BC, Ancient Greek philosopher